EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 ```
 now that you have copied the first read, go to [Blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and submit a job using the blastn option.
 Wow is a _Vibrio parahaemolyticus_, thanks god is not that ficus again!
-Go to the NCBI and download in fasta format the [GCA_009649015.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009649015.1/) genome in a unique `Fasta` file.
+Go to the NCBI and download in `Fasta` format the [GCA_009649015.1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_009649015.1/) genome in a unique file.
 Once you have download it, change the name of the fasta to `VP_reference_genome.fasta` and save it in the data directory.

 ## Section 2: Nanopore draft assembly